teacher-aj/HeschelCS/README.md

 - You will recieve +1 point if you arrive every day and go above and beyond in participation.
 You will see in your gradebook if you recieved this point

 ### Final Notes
 - I am **reasonable and understanding**—you’re kids and school days are long!
 - If you ever need to take a break during class, **just let me know**.
-- If you have any questions or concerns about this policy, **please come talk to me**.
+- If you have any questions or concerns about this policy, please come talk to me.
 **If you lose classwork points for a majority of class periods (50%+ at 1 or less) your grade will be capped at a C**

-1. The material is intrinsically *very* hard.

-    1.Probably harder than most other elective options
-    1. That's why CS/DS majors get paid so much money... there's not many people willing to work hard enough to master these concepts.
-    1. The key to success is make the most in-person instruction time.
-If I have to worry about your behavior in class you will likely worry about your grade

-        Historically:
-        1. To achieve an A, I estimate that a student will have to
-               - recieve maximum classwork points 95%+ of classes
-               - spend about 2 hours per week on content outside of class
-               - Use class time efficiently

-1. The projects are designed to be fun, real-world projects:
+1. The projects are designed to be fun, real-world projects.
+Here are the current plans for projects over the course of the semester:

     |     | Project                 | Difficulty    |
     | --- | ----------------------- | ------------- |